-This review presents the background, methodology, results, and recommendations of a heuristic evaluation of an online social game Governor of Poker 3 (GOP3).
-The heuristic inspection was based on four modules (usability, playability, accessibility, and sociality) with a total of 57 heuristics.
-Game usability is defined as “the degree to which a player is able to learn, control, and understand a game” (Pinelle et all, 2008); Playability “is formed through game usability and gameplay aspects, which are both designed and programmable properties of the game” (Paavilainen et all, 2008); Accessibility “concerns the aspects that ensure the game can be used by all potential players” and Sociability is “concerned with the social dynamics implemented by the game” (Amaro et al, 2016).
-As heuristic evaluation can serve as useful tool, the goal of the review is to apply the aforementioned principles as guidelines to measure the effectiveness of the GOP3.
+This review outlines the background, methodology, results, and recommendations from a heuristic evaluation of the online social game Governor of Poker 3 (GOP3).
+The evaluation employed four modules—usability, playability, accessibility, and sociality—encompassing a total of 57 heuristics.
+Usability is defined as “the degree to which a player is able to learn, control, and understand a game” (Pinelle et al., 2008).
+Playability combines usability and gameplay aspects, representing both designed and programmable features of the game (Paavilainen et al., 2008).
+Accessibility pertains to elements that ensure the game is usable by all potential players, while sociability addresses the social dynamics embedded within the game (Amaro et al., 2016).
+By utilizing these heuristic principles, this review aims to assess the effectiveness of GOP3.

 Background & Methodology